weichuliu/dots/README.md

 to have ipython correctly bind the sequence to word jump / history search

+#### GNU grep

+I tended not to use GNU tools e.g. coreutils mixed with BSD tools brought by macOS, because it may introduce confusing behaviors.

+However I encountered a shocking [behavior](https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=201650) in macOS version `grep` which is fixed in latest GNU version.
+So I decided to switch to `ggrep`.
+GNU grep is installed by Homebrew and is aliased as `grep` here.

 ## Other files

 - `brew_list`: Softwares I installed with Homebrew